commercialhaskell/stack/doc/configure/yaml/project.md

   Warning (added by new or init): Specified snapshot could not satisfy all dependencies.
 Some external packages have been added as dependencies.

-  You can omit this message by removing it from stack.yaml
+  You can omit this message by removing it from the project-level configuration file.
 ~~~

 ## custom-preprocessor-extensions